veridonia/whitepaper/Whitepaper.md

 **Rationale and Manipulation Resistance**

 - **Sortition:** Random selection reduces the viability of targeted manipulation and collusion.
-- **Tiering by rating:** Final decisions are made by users who have repeatedly demonstrated sound judgement and alignment with the community’s standards, while keeping early checks broad to reflect community diversity and support scalability.
+- **Tiering by rating:** Final decisions are made by users who have consistently shown good judgement in filtering for relevance and quality within the community’s scope, while keeping early checks broad to reflect community diversity and support scalability.
 - **Scalability:** Larger communities increase the entropy of selection, making coordinated capture more difficult.
 - **Transparency:** All votes, outcomes, and subsequent rating changes are publicly logged for auditability.
+- **Internal Echo Reduction:** Within a single community, the combination of random selection and majority outcomes tends to reward content that can attract support across factions.
+This pushes curation toward broadly acceptable signals and dampens the formation of narrow internal echo chambers, while still allowing distinct communities to maintain their own standards.

 ### 4.2 ELO-Based Rating System

-As one of Veridonia's five foundational pillars, the ELO-based rating system plays a key role in supporting its meritocratic model:
+As one of Veridonia's five foundational pillars, the ELO-based rating system reflects how consistently a participant’s prior decisions have matched the outcomes produced by their community.
+Over time, this identifies contributors who tend to stay in tune with the group’s evolving standards for what deserves visibility.
+Higher-rated participants are invited into more consequential review stages, not as arbiters of correctness, but as members whose past participation suggests reliability in navigating the community’s expectations:

-- **Dynamic Influence:** Users’ ELO ratings capture the quality of their judgement and their consistent alignment with community standards.
-As ratings improve, users become eligible for expanded responsibilities—such as selection into the Stage‑2 decision group and, where applicable, appointment as editors.
-These roles carry more decision weight and practical responsibility in the curation pipeline, are fully auditable, and are retained only while performance remains strong.
+- **Dynamic Influence:** Users’ ELO ratings reflect their track record of decisions relative to community outcomes.
+As these ratings rise, users become eligible for expanded responsibilities—such as participation in Stage‑2 review or, where applicable, appointment as editors.
+These roles carry more weight in the curation pipeline, are fully auditable, and remain conditional on continued performance.
 - **Zero-Sum, Team-Weighted ELO Updates:** After the final decision, voters split into two teams: **winners** (their vote matches the outcome) and **losers** (their vote does not).
 Rating is reallocated zero-sum between these teams and weighted by their relative strength:

   1. Compute each team’s average ELO (winners_avg, losers_avg).
   2. For each participant, compute an update scaled by a constant **K** and the gap between team averages.
 Members of the **winners** gain ELO, moving upward toward the opposing team’s average; members of the **losers** lose ELO, moving downward toward the opposing team’s average.
   3. The sum of all gains equals the sum of all losses (zero-sum conservation).
-  4. This team-weighted update reinforces good collective judgement, amplifying the influence of participants who align consistently with community standards and reducing that of those who do not.
+  4. This team-weighted update reinforces effective group-level filtering, amplifying the influence of participants who align consistently with community outcomes and reducing that of those who do not.

 **Example: One Voting Stage**